sabrinacamp2/Non-Terra-GCP/Supplementary-information.md

 ```

 ## Working with the screen function
-The documentation has our jupyter process running in a screen on the GCP VM.
+Our Jupyter notebook process is running in a screen on the GCP VM.
 This makes it so that even if you lose connection to your VM, exit the terminal, etc, the Jupyter process will still be running and you will still be able to access it at `localhost:8080`.
+Below are some helpful tips for working with screens if you haven't before.
 ```bash
 # disconnect from the screen and you should still be able to access notebook in browser
 press CTRL + A